warwickhunter/play/kotlin-native/android/README.md

-Kotlin multiplatform experiment from: https://kotlinlang.org/docs/tutorials/native/mpp-ios-android.html
+Android and shared parts of a Kotlin multiplatform experiment from: https://kotlinlang.org/docs/tutorials/native/mpp-ios-android.html